jovotech/learn-jovo/tutorials/alexa-amazon-pay/README.md

 ![Amazon Seller Central Merchant ID](img/seller-central-mws-access.png)

-Last but not least, you have to setup a test account.
-Simply follow the quick tutorial here: [Link](https://developer.amazon.com/docs/amazon-pay-onetime/setting-up-test-account.html)
+Last but not least, you have to set up a test account.
+Amazon offers a helpful tutorial for this: [Setting up an Amazon Pay Sandbox test account](https://developer.amazon.com/docs/amazon-pay-onetime/setting-up-test-account.html).

 Now that you're done with that, we can switch over to the actual code part.